Rude Boy (Rihanna song)

 "Rude Boy" is a song by Barbadian singer Rihanna, taken from her fourth studio album, Rated R (2009).
 It was released as the album's fourth overall and third international single on February 5, 2010, through Def Jam.
 Rihanna co-wrote the song with Ester Dean, Makeba Riddick, and producers Rob Swire and Stargate.
-"Rude Boy" is a clubby midtempo reggae, dancehall and R&B song which incorporates elements of raggamuffin.
-The song received mixed to positive reviews from critics; some have called it the highlight of the album, but others criticized Rihanna's "monotone" and "icy" vocal performance.
+"Rude Boy" is a clubby midtempo dancehall and R&B song which incorporates elements of raggamuffin.
+The song received mixed to positive reviews from critics; some have called it the highlight of the album, while others criticized Rihanna's "monotone" and "icy" vocal performance.
 However, opinion of the song has improved over time, and several critics have retrospectively ranked it as one of the strongest releases in her discography.

 "Rude Boy" peaked at number one on the US Billboard Hot 100 for five consecutive weeks and was Rihanna's sixth US number-one single.
 It was a commercial success globally, peaking at number one in Australia and attained top five positions in Germany, Hungary, Ireland, New Zealand, Norway, Poland, Slovakia, and the United Kingdom.
 The accompanying music video was directed by Melina Matsoukas, used green screen techniques and featured props that included a stuffed lion and zebra.
 Rihanna performed the song live for the first time at the Pepsi Super Bowl Fan Jam in South Beach, Miami, and later on The Ellen DeGeneres Show, and Alan Carr: Chatty Man.
 "Rude Boy" was also featured on the set lists of Rihanna's Last Girl on Earth, Loud, Diamonds and Anti tours.
 In 2023, Rihanna performed the song at the Super Bowl LVII halftime show, whereupon it resurged in popularity and went viral on social media as a dance challenge.